leantechnologies/integration-snippets/mtls-examples/java/README.md

 # Lean-dev-client-template

-This project is a java template to access Lean API.
-It contains a simple http client that loads the required certificates (available in [dev.leantech.me](https://dev.leantech.me)) to make a call to Lean API.
+This project is written in java to access Lean API.
+It contains a simple http client and a spring boot application that load the required certificates
+(available in [dev.leantech.me](https://dev.leantech.me)) to make a call to Lean API.

 ## Requirements